New constraints on cosmic anisotropy from galaxy clusters using an improved dipole fitting method: Methodology

 Substituting eqs. (\ref{dflx}) into (\ref{eq:ltlog}), we can derive the modified form of $\log{\mathcal{L}_{X}}$; that is, $\log{\tilde{\mathcal{L}}_{X,th}}$.
 Substitute $\log{\tilde{\mathcal{L}}_{X,th}}$ into eq. (\ref{chi_G}), we can obtain a new chi-square function ($\chi^{2}_{\rm Cluster, DF}$), which takes into account the dipole-monopole correction and has the following form:

-There are total 7 parameters to be fitted, including the correlation parameters ($k$, $s$ and $\sigma_{int}$) and the correction parameters ($l$, $b$, $A$ and $B$).
+There are total 7 parameters to be fitted, including the correlation parameters ($k$, $s$ and $\sigma_{int}$) and the dipole parameters ($l$, $b$, $A$ and $B$).
 The coordinate ($l$, $b$) represents the preferred direction (longitude, latitude) in the galactic coordinate system.
 The parameters $A$ and $B$ are used to describe the level of anisotropy.

-If the galaxy cluster observations are more favorable to an isotropic universe, the values of $A$ and $B$ will be closer to zero.
+If the galaxy cluster observations are more favorable to an isotropic universe ($\Lambda$CDM model), the values of $A$ and $B$ will be closer to zero.
 The non-zero $A$ or $B$ indicate that the observations favor an anisotropic universe.
 In general, the DF method can yield two sets of constraints; that is two preferred directions of cosmic anisotropy.
 These two preferred directions are almost symmetric in the galactic coordinate system, and have mutually negative $A$ values and similar $B$ values.
-In the direction corresponding to the positive $A$ value, the universe is expanding faster than the surrounding, while in the direction corresponding to negative $A$ values, the universe expands slower than its surroundings.
-For the parameter $B$, a positive value means that the universe is expanding slower than expected by the $\Lambda$CDM model.
-For the galaxy cluster, a positive $A$ indicates that at the same redshift, the source in the preferred direction is brighter.
-The positive $B$ values indicate the observation is brighter overall.
-Otherwise, the corresponding results are the opposite.
+In directions corresponding to positive $A$ values, the universe expands faster than predicted by the $\Lambda$CDM model; conversely, in directions corresponding to negative $A$ values, the expansion is slower than the $\Lambda$CDM prediction.
+For parameter $B$, a positive value indicates that the overall expansion rate of the universe is slower than the prediction of $\Lambda$CDM model; conversely, a negative value indicates it is faster than the $\Lambda$CDM prediction.